oguduvictor/fast-animation/README.md

-# FAST Animation Library (Beta)
+# FAST animation library (Beta)
-Interactions and animations built for the latest browser capabilities.
+An animation library that simplifies interactions and animations using the Web Animation API.

 * Light up new browser features as they become available.
 * Push the boundaries in web animation and interaction.
 * Provides a convenient abstraction layer over the Web Animation API while still allowing full access to it.
 * Simplifies complex animations on anything with any timeframe by sequencing and grouping animation effects for multi-motion loading.

-## Peer Dependencies
+## Peer dependencies
 This system uses the emerging Web Animations API that is not supported in all browsers.
 To provide the broadest support, we recommend you include the web animations polyfill (use the 'next' version).
 This polyfill can be found [here](https://cdnjs.com/libraries/web-animations).

 *Why doesn't the library bundle the polyfill?*